Eddie Martins And Richard Hall, NYPD Police Who Raped Teen Anna Chambers, Reportedly Receive No Jail Time

 — The Intercept (@theintercept) August 30, 2019

-Thanks to the Chambers case, The Intercept reported that New York passed a bill — S7708 — that makes all sexual encounters with a police officer while “under arrest, detention or otherwise in actual custody” considered rape.
+Thanks to the Chambers case, The Intercept reported that New York passed a bill — S7708 — that makes all sexual encounters with a police officer while “under arrest, detention or otherwise in actual custody” to be considered rape.
 However, Chambers was unable to benefit from this law.

 “If the law [S7708] was on the books when the rape occurred, this case would be shut and closed already,” said New York City Council Member Mark Treyger.